The Compass app is available on Apple Watch Series 5 and later, and Apple Watch SE. It works even when you don't have Wi-Fi or a cellular connection.

 Set your bearing

-To set your bearing, press firmly on the watch face.
+To set your bearing, scroll down, then tap Add Bearing.
 Then use the Digital Crown to make adjustments.

 Allow Compass to access your location